azanium/generator-astro/README.md

 Yeoman generator for building RESTful APIs and microservices using Node.js, ExpressJS and Docker support.

-## Wishlists

- - Use winston and winston-cloudwatch for AWS support

 ## Features

  - No transpilers, just vanilla javascript